U-yang/language_model/README.md

                         path to export the final model in onnx format --nhead NHEAD         the number of heads in the encoder/decoder of the transformer model
+  --log DIRECTORY       path to save the log file for tensorboard
 ```

 With these arguments, a variety of models can be tested.